Skip to main content

 Learn more about the funding status of WaterSMART Initiative (WSI) projects.

-Active across the West are 9 new and 36 ongoing areas targeted for $29.7 million of FY'24 Environmental Quality Initiative Program (EQIP) WaterSMART Initiative (WSI) funds available for complementing Bureau of Reclamation WaterSMART projects.
-13 areas selected during the last three years completed the funding phase of program delivery and technical assistance is being provided to contract participants.
+Active across the West are 7 new and 42 ongoing areas targeted for $44 million of FY2025 Environmental Quality Initiative Program (EQIP) WaterSMART Initiative (WSI) funds available for complementing Bureau of Reclamation WaterSMART projects.
+16 areas selected during the last four years completed the funding phase of program delivery and technical assistance is being provided to contract participants.
+States and tribes with new priority areas include: California (2), Idaho (1), Oregon (2), Wyoming (1) and Pueblo of Zia, located in New Mexico (1).

 About Multi-Year Priority Area Funding Projects